-How to Style the Perfect Corner Vanity
+How To Style The Perfect Corner Vanity

 Beyond economic value, quality of life comes with a bathroom designed to make your life simple and easy to manage.
 Today’s busy lifestyles make primping time a luxury for many, so being able to maneuver easily around your daily routine is day-to-day gold.
 Sometimes placing a vanity in the corner is dictated not only by bathroom dimensions but also plumbing.
 But given the opportunity, maximizing an oft-neglected space opens up the possibility for added features such as corner seating.

-A dreamy example of employing all these design theories and practices is in the master bath of the reality star and fashion designer, Whitney Port; which was featured recently in Architectural Digest.
-Along with her husband Tim Rosenman, Port updated the bathroom without having to move existing plumbing lines and replaced a dated tile bath with a floor-to-ceiling marble corner vanity.
+A dreamy example of employing all these design theories and practices is in the master bath of the reality star and fashion designer Whitney Port, which was featured recently in Architectural Digest.
+Along with her husband, Tim Rosenman, Port updated the bathroom without having to move existing plumbing lines, and replaced a dated tile bath with a floor-to-ceiling marble corner vanity.
 By removing the original tub and expanding the size of the separate shower, the new corner vanity extends the length of the main wall.
-By using the corner space, Port could create an area where she could sit and apply make-up.
-The design created a semi-private feeling with the corners recessed into the wall and lit by inset wall sconces for generous close-up lighting.
-And, beyond the practical application, she created drama with an entire wall ensconced with marble.
+By using the corner space, Port could create an area where she could sit and apply makeup.
+The design created a semiprivate feeling with the corners recessed into the wall and lit by inset wall sconces for generous close-up lighting.
+And beyond the practical application, she created drama with an entire wall ensconced with marble.

 Another thoughtful execution is to create a seating space within a corner by constructing the vanities on each perpendicular wall and bridging the unit with a mirror and padded vanity stool.

-Bathroom décor may sound like an oxymoron to some, but many options provide function and visual appeal.
+Bathroom decor may sound like an oxymoron to some, but many options provide function and visual appeal.
 Many tend to think of bathrooms with a fixed wall or overhead lighting option.
 But why not a lamp?
-Extending this double sink corner vanity to the mirrored wall allows for this coordinating wood base lamp to add a touch of smart sophistication to the room.
+Extending this double-sink corner vanity to the mirrored wall allows for this coordinating wood base lamp to add a touch of smart sophistication to the room.

 Arca Horn’s black horn box displays tissues with panache, begging to be whisked out of the box for some use.
 Guest towels are not only refined but recommended for proper hygiene.
 Along with a soap and lotion set, this set of six embroidered hand towels featuring a coral motif from Riccio Caprese make a great hostess gift.

-The pièce de résistance of any bathroom décor might be this limited-edition portrait of La Liz by Terry O’Neill.
-In it, the legendary actress sits in a corner vanity table applying make-up.
-While no one put that baby in a corner, watching the many facets of her million-dollar look come together will have guests staring into this corner for hours
+The pièce de résistance of any bathroom decor might be this limited edition portrait of La Liz by Terry O’Neill.
+In it, the legendary actress sits in a corner vanity table applying makeup.
+While no one put that baby in a corner, watching the many facets of her million-dollar look come together will have guests staring into this corner for hours.